On tourism, place, and the weight of being wanted

 The point at which tourism intensity presses against multiple kinds of capacity at once without requiring dramatic collapse in one obvious place.

 The book's working map of the condition: movement, waste, space, price, and identity.
-Not a scorecard but a lens for noticing where the island begins carrying more than it once did.
+A way of noticing where a place begins carrying more than it once did.

 Shared room that remains usable without requiring purchase, frontage privilege, or soft exclusion.
 The commons is what tourism-heavy conditions erode first.